grpc/proposal/A74-xds-config-tears.md

 And the cds LB policy will be responsible for generating the configuration for the priority policy.

+#### Changes in xds_cluster_impl and xds_override_host LB policies

+Now that we are passing the XdsConfig to the LB policies via an attribute, the xds_cluster_impl and xds_override_host LB policies can now get the cluster's configuration from the XdsConfig rather than from their JSON config.
+This will avoid the need to populate most of the fields in the JSON config in the cds LB policy and to parse these fields in the xds_cluster_impl and xds_override_host policies.

+In the xds_cluster_impl policy config, we will retain only the clusterName and childPolicy fields.
+All other fields are deprecated and will no longer be used.

+In the xds_override_host policy config, we will retain the childPolicy field and add a clusterName field.
+The overrideHostStatus field is deprecated and will no longer be used.

 #### XdsCredentials Simplification

 Because this design calls for passing the XdsConfig down to the LB